IPCC Fourth Assessment Report: Anthropogenic warming could lead to some impacts that are abrupt or irreversible

+Change in greenhouse gas concentrations and effect

+The following table is based on Chapter 2 of the Working Group 1 Report.

 Reception

+The New York Times reported that "the leading international network of climate scientists has concluded for the first time that global warming is 'unequivocal' and that human activity is the main driver, 'very likely' causing most of the rise in temperatures since 1950".

+The same newspaper wrote: "The Intergovernmental Panel on Climate Change said the likelihood was 90 percent to 99 percent that emissions of heat-trapping greenhouse gases like carbon dioxide, spewed from tailpipes and smokestacks, were the dominant cause of the observed warming of the last 50 years.
+In the panel's parlance, this level of certainty is labeled 'very likely'.
+Only rarely does scientific odds-making provide a more definite answer than that, at least in this branch of science, and it describes the endpoint, so far, of a progression."

+The Associated Press summarized the position on sea level rise:

 The Fourth Assessment Report has been the subject of criticism.
 Skeptics of anthropogenic global warming contend that their claims are not sufficiently incorporated in the report.
 Others regard the IPCC as too conservative in its estimates of potential harm from climate change.
 The report has also been criticized for inclusion of an erroneous date for the projected demise of the Himalayan glaciers.

 Related to the subject of global warming in general, the IPCC Fourth Assessment Report has been discussed by various bodies such as government officials, special interest groups and scientific organizations; see the article "Politics of global warming" for a thorough discussion of the politics surrounding the phenomenon, and the positions of the various parties involved.

-The United Nations appointed an independent board of scientists to "review the workings of the world's top climate science panel" which reported in September 2010; see Intergovernmental Panel on Climate Change#InterAcademy Council review.
+The United Nations appointed an independent board of scientists to "review the workings of the world's top climate science panel" which reported in September 2010; see Intergovernmental Panel on Climate Change#InterAcademy Council review in 2010.